College of LawAdmissions

 Welcome to JU Law

-The JU College of Law is located in one of the fastest-growing, most dynamic metropolitan cities in the country.
+The JU College of Law is located in one of the fastest-growing, most dynamic metropolitan areas in the country.
 With courses held just steps away from state and federal courthouses, you will be immersed in the thriving legal epicenter of the city.
-We offer small class sizes designed for individualized attention, hands-on experience through externships at prestigious organizations, and easy access to the City of Jacksonville’s (COJ) greatest legal resources.
+Our full-time Juris Doctor program offers small class sizes designed for individualized attention, hands-on experience through externships at prestigious organizations, and easy access to the City of Jacksonville’s (COJ) greatest legal resources.
 Want to learn more?

 JU Law at a Glance

 Our inaugural class of 2025 was made up of 14 students from eight undergraduate institutions including Florida State University, the University of North Florida, the University of Florida, CUNY John Jay College of Criminal Justice, and the University of North Carolina Wilmington.
 Undergraduate majors included political science, communication, economics, global club management, and business.

 - Inaugural student ages ranged from 21 to 32